guilhermebrv/Born2beroot/README.md

 * The password cannot include the `user's name`.
 Note: This rule does not apply to the root password, but it must have a minimum of 7 non-repeated characters from the previous password."

+	* The primary advantage of having strict password complexity guidelines is that they promote the creation of strong and distinct passwords, making them difficult to decipher.
+By increasing the number of mandatory requirements, the amount of potential combinations between letters, numbers, and symbols grows, enhancing password security.

 1. Use the editor to open the configuration file and make the changes: